ont-app/vocabulary/README.md

    [vocabulary.core :as voc]
    ...))
 ```

-This will load function definitions interned in the vocabulary.core namespace, and also a number of other `ns` declarations, each dedicated to an LOD namespace.
+This will load function definitions interned in the vocabulary.core
+namespace, and also a number of other `ns` declarations, each
+dedicated to a commonly occurring namespace in the world of LOD.

-There are also modules for `vocabulary.wikidata` and `vocabulary.linguistics`, described below.
+There are also modules for `ont-app.vocabulary.wikidata` and
+`ont-app.vocabulary.linguistics`, described below.

 <a name="h3-in-standard-clojure"></a>
 ### In standard Clojure (*.clj)